-The last stage of the GROW coaching model sees coaches support the coachee in identifying the set of actions that will help them achieve their goal and make a commitment to them.
-Doing so helps staff to visualise the steps in their process and, therefore, increases the probability they’ll achieve these actions.
+The last stage of the GROW coaching model sees coaches support the coachee in identifying the set of actions that will help them achieve their goals and make a commitment to them.
+Doing so helps staff to visualize the steps in their process and, therefore, increases the probability they’ll achieve these actions.
 Overall, it’s down to the coach to help the coachee accomplish a sense of clarity over their future steps and make a plan to commit to them.
 Questions coaches can ask to achieve this last step include:

 - “What’s the first step you could take to realise this goal?”